LACMIP/emu/docs/_documentation/typecollection.md

 The final step is to assign (or reassign) the physical location data to specimen lots.

-On any given day, you'll likely be working in specimens in only one or two drawers.
-At the end of your shift (or if you finish working in a drawer mid-shift), you'll need to update the physical location data for all the lots you worked on.
+On any given day, you'll likely be working with specimens in only one or two drawers.
+At the end of your shift, or if you finish working on a drawer mid-shift--whichever comes first--you'll need to update the physical location data for all the lots you worked on.

 To update locations for multiple records at once:

  *Step* | *In the Catalogue module...*
    --- | ---
     1 | Navigate to the search form (*File > New Search*).
     2 | On the search form, navigate to the Admin tab.